ibizaman/blog/posts/2020-10-15-setup-local-blog.markdown

 from Robert Pearce to set things up.
 I removed the `niv` part as I am not using it.

-There was an encoding bug as my files are using UTF-8 but by default Hakyll only understands ASCII encoding.
+There was an encoding bug as I'm using UTF-8 but by default Hakyll only understands ASCII encoding.
 To solve that one, I followed [this blog post](https://www.slamecka.cz/posts/2020-06-08-encoding-issues-with-nix-hakyll/) from Ondřej Slámečka.
-There is a fix in the [Hakyll's FAQ](https://jaspervdj.be/hakyll/tutorials/faq.html#hgetcontents-invalid-argument-or-commitbuffer-invalid-argument), but the post from Ondřej is tailored for nix so I followed that one.
+There is a fix in the [Hakyll's FAQ](https://jaspervdj.be/hakyll/tutorials/faq.html#hgetcontents-invalid-argument-or-commitbuffer-invalid-argument), but the post from Ondřej is tailored for nix so I followed it.

 I recommend reading both blog posts as they explain things well.
 That said, here is my version.